-Marcellus shale development would be greatest in the eastern three Susquehanna Service Areas

-- and greatest in Service Area 2050101. - Enough credits need to be available to accommodate projects other than gas development. - Each mitigation site is closely planned, monitored and approved by the IRT; having a liberal amount of advance credits does not provide any less assurances for success as they will be developed over time and the IRT always has the ability to reduce the credit number. - To the extent possible ILF sites will be developed as soon as is possible using TWT internal funds, if necessary, to ensure a minimal time lag.
+- Marcellus shale development impacts (largely pipelines from PA) would be greatest in the eastern three Susquehanna Service Areas and particularly in Service Area 2050101. - Enough credits need to be available to accommodate projects other than gas development. - Each mitigation site is closely planned, monitored and approved by the IRT; having a liberal amount of advance credits does not provide any less assurances for success as they will be developed over time and the IRT always has the ability to reduce the credit number. - To the extent possible ILF sites will be developed as soon as is possible using TWT internal funds, if necessary, to ensure a minimal time lag.
 This concept was initiated in the Unadilla/Susquehanna Service Area.

 Table 4.
-Advance Credits by Service Area
+Advance Credits by Service Area.